11 Benefits of Conversion Rate Optimization and Best Practices

 Best metrics to help you analyze conversion rate optimization

-You can use the equation I described above to calculate your conversion rate, but that’s not the whole story.
+You can use the equation we described above to calculate your conversion rate, but that’s not the whole story.
 If you’re basing all of your decisions solely on conversion rate, you’re missing out on potential profits.

 When you manage a restaurant business, for instance, it’s not enough to know how many people convert on the dishes you offer.
 You also need to know how much each customer spends in your restaurant, how many drinks they consume, and other metrics.